ProfLehman/cs415_fall_2025/sql/sql-06_notes_day_2.md

 -- integer 4 bytes
 -- varChar(20) 1 byte length plus 1 byte each CHARACTER
---  so "Foreseter" is 9 bytes plus 1 for length = 10 bytes
+--  so "Forester" is 9 bytes plus 1 for length = 10 bytes
 -- date is 3 bytes
 -- total bytes: 17